eWaterCycle/era5cli/docs/source/instructions.rst

   --split SPLIT

                         Split output by years, producing a separate file for every year instead of merging in one file.
-D Default is True.
+Default is True.

   --threads THREADS